Emotionally, physically and mentally preparing for a baby’s arrival is exciting, but of course overwhelming at the same time.

 Your phone will more than likely be beeping constantly with messages from family and friends who will want to visit.
 Send a message before the baby is born to all family and friends asking them to keep in mind the first few weeks will be busy and you will contact them when you’re ready for visits.
 If you have certain people that are extremely helpful and will want to cook and clean for you so you can spend more time with the baby, they’re the kind of people you will want around more often.

-It’s also a good idea to spread out visits, set a time-frame and notify people before they come over.
-Kindly suggest something like ‘2pm would be a great time to pop in before the baby goes to sleep at 3pm’.
+It’s also a good idea to spread out visits, set a timeframe and notify people before they come over.
+Kindly suggest something like "2pm would be a great time to pop in before the baby goes to sleep at 3pm".
 This way you’re not awkwardly asking people to leave.

-Tip #8: Ask for some help to your friends and family
+Ask your friends and family for help

 Some family and friends will want to dive straight in and help you — let them.
 Others will step back and wait for you to ask for their help, so don’t be afraid to speak up.